Don’t wait for autumn! Here’s what to do during the summer to maintain your sales levels and prepare for a successful year-end.

 Establish goals for the autumn and winter, and create a plan to achieve them.

-Write down affirmations and goals that outlines how much you plan to earn, what goals you are going to accomplish, and how you will feel after you accomplish it all.
+Write down affirmations and goals that outline how much you plan to earn, what goals you are going to accomplish, and how you will feel after you accomplish it all.

 Fear holds you back, while dreams push you towards achievements.
 Start smiling every day, feeling satisfied that you are taking steps toward what you planned.